Civil union, anti-marriage constitutional amendment

-WHAT'S HAPPENING: Beginning in May 2013, same-sex couples in Colorado will be able to join together in civil union.
+Since May 2013, same-sex couples in Colorado have been able to join together in civil union.
 Now, state advocacy groups are looking forward to completing the state's evolution on marriage by repealing marriage discrimination and winning the freedom to marry for the citizens of Colorado.

 In 2009, Colorado approved the Designated Beneficiary Agreements Act of 2009, allowing same-sex couples to access some of the benefits that marriage affords.

 In February 2011, the Colorado legislature considered the Colorado Civil Union Act of 2011, which passed out of the state Senate but failed in the House.
 In May 2012, the Colorado legislature was set to discuss the Colorado Civil Union Act of 2012, which would have granted same-sex couples some of the benefits of marriage.
 However, due to legislative inaction and a refusal to discuss the bill, the legislation failed.

 On March 21, 2013, Gov. John Hickenlooper signed a bill into law to allow same-sex couples to join together in civil union.
 The law takes effect on May 1.